OlivierLD/raspberry-coffee/Algebra/README.md

 - Some ways to render graphics, in 2D and 3D.
     - For an IJava Jupyter Notebook
     - For a Swing application
+- 3D and 2D rendering.
+  - See in the `src/test/java` folder for demos.

 Several Python libraries already provide this kind of features, and they can be consumed by Jupyter Notebooks.